 Students are required to complete all textbook or other assigned readings, view all presentations, and contribute to all discussions as scheduled.
-All assessments must be submitted by the assigned due dates.
-Students should make the effort to log into the class throughout the week rather than just one or two days, even if it's just a "quick check" of the discussions or announcements.
+Assignments and exams must be turned in by the assigned due dates.
+Students should make the effort to log into the class throughout the week rather than just one or two days, even if it is just a "quick check" of the discussions or announcements.